 In Ref.
-[4], Drăgulescu and Yakovenko derived the probability distribution of price changes for the Heston model and compared it with the data.
-Fig. 9 shows the probability distribution of log-return x for the Dow-Jones index during the 20-year period 1982-2001.
+[4], Dragulescu and Yakovenko derived the probability distribution of price changes for the Heston model and compared it with the data.
+Fig. 9 shows the probability distribution of log-return x for the Dow-Jones index during the 20-years period 1982-2001.
 (In the main panel of Fig. 9, the curves are offset vertically for clarity; the inset shows the same curves without offset.)
 The log-return $x = \ln(S_2/S_1)$ is the logarithm of the ratio of the stock prices S_2 and S_1 for two moments of time t_2 and t_1 with the average market growth subtracted.
-The probability distribution $P_t(x)$ depends on the time lag $t = t_2 - t_1$, which is indicated near each curve in Fig.
+The probability distribution $P_t(x)$ depends on the time lag $t = t_2 - t_1$, which is indicated near each curve in Fig. 9.
+The solid curves show the analytically derived distribution, and the points show the Dow-Jones data.
+We see that the Dragulescu-Yakovenko formula [4] very well describes $P_t(x)$ for a broad range of time lags from one day to one year (252 trading days).

-FIG. 10: Scaling plot of the probability distribution of logreturn x [4].
+FIG. 10: Scaling plot of the probability distribution of logreturn x